harrietdarley/harrietdarley/README.md

 5. Created a new repository called 'harriet-project' in GitHub.
 6. Used the `git remote add origin`[https://harrietdarley.github.io/harriet-project.git](https://github.com/harrietdarley/project-two-repo) command to add the remote origin to my local Git repository.
 7. Used the `git push -u origin master` command and entered my GitHub username and password to push the files to GitHub.
 8. In GitHub, I selected the 'master branch' option in 'Settings' on my repository page under the 'GitHub Pages' selection.

+### Respository Link
+Click the link below to view my project in the live environment.

+**ADD**

+### Running Code Locally
+Users can run my code locally by downloading a local copy of my code to their desktop by going to my GitHub repository.

+## Credits
+### Content
+- All of the code is written by me.
+- Apart from code to add functionality to the title text - [**Tobias Ahlin**](https://tobiasahlin.com/moving-letters/)

+### Media
+- ** Audio ** - The music is from [**bensound.com**](https://www.bensound.com/royalty-free-music/track/all-that-chill-hop)

+### Acknowledgements
+- I received guidance from my mentor, Sunny Hebbar.
+He helped me with the a few functionality problems I had with my website.

+### Disclaimer
+- This website is for educational purposes.